bjorn-wur/Githubclub/README.md

 you might have to add credentials: git config --global user.email bjorn.wiggers@wur.nl git config --global user.name bjorn-wur

+pre-commit hooks can be run without commit with pre-commit run --all-files all local modules in the enviroment can be saved using. pip freeze > requirements.txt

 ## Contact
    Bjorn Wiggers - bjornwiggers@hotmail.com or bjorn.wiggers@wur.nl